MounikaBeerelly/my-python-journey/10_File Operations/FileOperations.md

    - `encoding` - This defines the code page in which the data willbe written OR read
    - `myFileHandle` - This variable is called as "File Pointer OR Reference to a file", where the file reference is retirned by the ope() function
    - `mode = 'w'`
-      - Creates the new file with given name, if the file is not existing.
+      - Creates a new file with given name, if the file is not existing.
       - If the file is existing then opens the file and keeping the file pointer at the beginning of the file.
       - Existing data will be override